shurik179/yozh/docs/quickstart/functions.rst

 ====================================

 Below is the list of most commonly used functions from Yozh CircuitPython library.
 This is not a full list!
-See Yozh Library reference for full list and details.
+See :ref:`Library reference <library>`  for full list and details.

 To begin using the library, you need to put the following in the beginning of your `code.py` file: